 The aim is to provide a long-lasting and sustainable facility, which will contribute to education for local schools and provide jobs.
-An aspiration will be to preserve the local dark skies as was achieved in Northumberland in 2013, making the area a hot spot for all who love the sky.
-A similar approach here will have huge economic impact on the tourism sector in this region, especially in the colder months when visitor numbers typically decrease.
+We aspire to preserve the local dark skies as was achieved in Northumberland in 2013, making the area a hot spot for all who love the sky.
+A similar approach here will have a huge economic impact on the tourism sector in this region, especially in the colder months when visitor numbers typically decrease.

-With Gary’s experience and Northumbrian Water’s commitment to serve the community to ensure this facility becomes iconic and world-renowned in astronomical outreach.
+With Gary’s experience and Northumbrian Water’s commitment to serving the community to ensure this facility becomes iconic and world-renowned in astronomical outreach.

-We will be offering places for volunteers to help run the facility as well as lead in delivery.
-If volunteering at Grassholme interests you then please get in touch via our contact form
+We will be offering places for volunteers to help run the facility as well as the lead in delivery.
+If volunteering at Grassholme interests you then please get in touch via our contact form.